Model-independent ZH production cross section at FCC-ee: Event Generation and Detector Response

 \subsection{Event generation}

-The Monte Carlo samples used in this analysis were generated at \sqrtsZHTop, and normalized to integrated luminosities of 10.8 and \SI{3.12}{\invab}, respectively, assuming the four-interaction-point layout of FCC-ee.
-A beam energy spread of 0.185\% (0.221\%), equivalent to \SI{222 (403)}{MeV}, is applied to both beams, and the interaction vertex is smeared according to realistic conditions described in the FCC Feasibility Study Report (FSR)~\cite{FCC:2025lpp}.
+The Monte Carlo samples used in this analysis were generated at \sqrtsZHTop.
+They are normalized to integrated luminosities of 10.8 and \SI{3.12}{\invab}, respectively, corresponding to the four-interaction-point layout of FCC-ee.

+A beam energy spread of 0.185\% (0.221\%), equivalent to \SI{222 (403)}{MeV}, is applied to both beams.
+The interaction vertex is smeared according to realistic conditions described in the FCC Feasibility Study Report (FSR)~\cite{FCC:2025lpp}.